Schepp/schepp.dev/posts/ad-integration-in-2020.md

                         .getPropertyValue('overflow') === 'hidden');

   if (problematicParents.length) {
-    console.warn('Sticky will break in ad slot:', adSlot, problematicParents);
+    console.warn('Sticky will break in slot:', adSlot, problematicParents);
   } else {
-    console.info('Sticky will work in portal:', adSlot);
+    console.info('Sticky will work in slot:', adSlot);
   }
 });
 ```